-Despite his claims, Alberto has never experienced real love, as he is desired merely as a source of sympathy, an antidote to a boring marriage, an instrument of retribution, or a human cash dispenser.
-He desires to experience true intimacy before he departs this world for what he terms, “a less than inspiring place.”
-Upon discovering that Adriana also has never encountered serious romance – though she has often meandered onto the marriage mattress – a battle of wits and wills ensues, with the pair challenging one another with their opposing ideas about love and romance before discovering the secret of real love.
+Despite his claims, Alberto has never experienced real love.
+He is desired merely as a source of sympathy, an antidote to a boring marriage, an instrument of retribution, and a human cash dispenser.
+He hopes to experience true intimacy before he departs this world for what he terms “a less than inspiring place.”
+Upon learning that Adriana also has never encountered serious romance — though she has often meandered onto the marriage mattress — a battle of wits and wills ensue.
+The pair challenges one another with their opposing ideas about love and romance before discovering the secret of real love.

-Vivid Latin American landscapes and cityscapes provide a rich backdrop as Alberto’s story unfolds among mountains, lakes, Malecón, cathedrals, and Mexican restaurants.
-Romantic tropes are turned on their heads as song birds shout profanities from the corner of a café and a young woman turns the tables by using all her wit and wiles to woo the circus’ resident strong-man.
+Vivid Latin American landscapes and cityscapes provide a rich backdrop as Alberto’s story unfolds among mountains, lakes, cathedrals, and restaurants.
+Romantic tropes are turned on their heads as parrots shout profanities from the corner of a café and a young woman turns the tables by using all her wit and wiles to woo a circus strong-man.

-Feasting on Passion Mountain follows Alberto’s quest to climb to the summit and stand alone as a virtuoso in the realm of love, only to discover an unexpected passion.
+The Greatest Lover of Last Tuesday follows Alberto’s quest to climb to the summit and stand alone as a virtuoso in the realm of love.
 This uproarious novel will appeal to anyone with an open mind and a well-developed funny bone, as McKinnon skillfully handles serious topics such as intimacy and the nature of love with humour and imagination.

 The Greatest Lover of Last Tuesday